meet the young actresses shaping the future of hollywood, part two

-Callie wears jumper Maje.
+Callie wears sweater Maje.
 Briefs Araks.
 Socks Base Range.
 Necklace Loewe.
 Shoes Faustine Steinmetz.

-Texan native Callie Hernandez was busy dedicating her life to playing the cello and making music in bands, when a string of unlucky events forced a change in her perspective and lead her to acting.
+Texas native Callie Hernandez was busy dedicating her life to playing the cello and making music in bands, when a string of unlucky events forced a change in her perspective and lead her to acting.
 "I went on a two week tour playing cello with a good friend of mine, driving through the Pacific Northwest," she explains.
 "I guess I kind of came to grips with the fact that I was miserable in my life at that point.
 By the time I got back to Austin, everything shifted.
 It always sounds like bullshit when I talk about it, but I became suddenly very aware of what I wanted to change.
 And I did.
 I suddenly knew I wanted to act."
 Callie must have been destined to make this fortuitous decision.
 "I found all these 'what do you want to be when you grow up?' sort of time capsules you fill out in elementary school.
-Every single one of them said 'actor'.
+Every single one of them said 'actor.'
 But it got buried somewhere along the way.
 It wasn't until a few years back that I came back around to it."
-She clearly has the talent necessary to get noticed in Hollywood, in a few short years having already acted alongside Emma Stone and Ryan Gosling in the much lauded La La Land, scored a role in the forthcoming Ridley Scott directed Alien: Covenant, and currently working on Under the Silver Lake, a neo-noirish LA crime thriller also out in 2017; next year is looking good for Callie.
+She clearly has the talent necessary to get noticed in Hollywood.
+In a few short years, she's already acted alongside Emma Stone and Ryan Gosling in the much lauded La La Land, scored a role in the forthcoming Ridley Scott directed Alien: Covenant, and is currently working on Under the Silver Lake, a neo-noirish L.A. crime thriller also out in 2017.
+Next year is looking good for Callie.

 Text Clementine de Pressigny

-Acting runs in the blood of Tallulah Willis.
-Daughter of Bruce Willis and Demi Moore, she made her film debut in her mother's cult classic The Scarlet Letter aged one, joining her father in Bandits and The Whole Ten Yards before she'd even started high school.
-Today an illustrator by trade, the Idaho raised, L.A. living 22-year-old has used the last 12 months to hone in on the way in which gender inspires her.
-A recent project with photographer Natalia Mantini culminating in the design and sale of t-shirts in aid of US not-for-profit Planned Parenthood.
-Modelled by the likes of Adwoa Aboah, Grace Miceli and Alexandra Marzella, the tees came emblazoned with the slogan 'ours not yours' and quickly established Tallulah in a world of switched on millennial-activism not often associated with the offspring of Hollywood royalty.
+Acting runs in Tallulah Willis's blood.
+Daughter of Bruce Willis and Demi Moore, she made her film debut in her mother's cult classic The Scarlet Letter aged one.
+She joined her father in Bandits and The Whole Ten Yards before she'd even started high school.
+Today an illustrator by trade, the Idaho raised, L.A. living 22-year-old has used the last 12 months to hone in on the ways in which gender inspires her.
+She worked on a recent project with photographer Natalia Mantini, which culminated in the design and sale of t-shirts in aid of Planned Parenthood.
+Modeled by the likes of Adwoa Aboah, Grace Miceli, and Alexandra Marzella, the tees came emblazoned with the slogan 'ours not yours' and quickly established Tallulah in a world of switched-on millennial activism not often associated with the offspring of Hollywood royalty.
 "It is a very odd feeling walking into a room and knowing that people already have a set opinion about you," she says on the occasional assumptions that come with a family name she shares with sisters Rumer and Scout.
-Of course, Tallulah cites her mother, along with artist Ilona Royce Smithkin, as her biggest role model.
+Of course, Tallulah cites her mother, along with artist Ilona Royce Smithkin, as her biggest role models.
 With such a strong female presence in her life, what does the word feminism mean to her in 2016?
-"It's about viewing oneself and others from an all encompassing lens of acceptance and love," she replies.
+"It's about viewing oneself and others from an all-encompassing lens of acceptance and love," she replies.
 "We live in a social climate where gender is more fluid than it has ever been.
 It should not be grounds to dictate the way a human being is treated."